tomykaira/mskkserv/README.md

 ## License

-Copyright 2014 tomykaira.
+Copyright 2014-2020 tomykaira.
 All Rights Reserved.

 This software is licensed under the MIT license.
 See `LICENSE` for details.

+## About mozc protobuf files

+Some files under `protos/mozc/` are modified version of [mozc/src/protocol](https://github.com/google/mozc/tree/master/src/protocol).
+They are licensed to Google Inc. and published under BSD 3-Clause Revised License.